dikonov/DifferentialEQ/README.md

 # Installation
 - Install Python 3.6
-- Open the command line.
-Type `pip install numpy pyqt5 matplotlib`
+- Open the command line (with admin rights).
+Type `pip install numpy pyqt5 matplotlib pysoundfile`
 - Click the `Clone or Download` button at the right, then `Download ZIP`.
 Unzip to a folder of your choice.

 ![Imgur](https://i.imgur.com/WwVDVi9.jpg)